tom-mullen/middleman-deploy-git/README.md

 # Credits

-This gem is based on the great work done on the original [middleman-deploy](https://github.com/karlfreeman/middleman-deploy/).
+This gem is based on the great work done on the original: [middleman-deploy](https://github.com/karlfreeman/middleman-deploy/).

-Inspiration:

-The main inspiration for this gem was the approach taken by DHH in [kamal-skiff](https://github.com/basecamp/kamal-skiff).